 Figure 5.3 Examples of full and complete binary trees. (a) This tree is full (but not complete). (b) This tree is complete (but not full).

-Figure 5.3 illustrates the differences between full and complete binary trees.1 There is no particular relationship between these two tree shapes; that is, the tree of Figure 5.3(a) is full but not complete while the tree of Figure 5.3(b) is complete but not full.
+not full.
 The heap data structure (Section 5.5) is an example of a complete binary tree.
 The Huffman coding tree (Section 5.6) is an example of a full binary tree.